 This booklet refers to pension terminology to comply with the relevant regulations.
-To assist you when you are reading the booklet, we have enclosed a tailored summary of Scheme Definitions applying to your employer's section of the Scheme.
+The booklet should be read in conjunction with your membership certificate and the benefit annex which explain the terminology used and provide a tailored summary of your benefits under the Scheme.